wliandev/AnimationAnteatersSite/pages/pages-root-folder/index.md

   image: cZrdswF.jpg?1
   text: 'Animation Anteaters is a place and time to learn and collaborate on animation.
 Animators of all levels are welcome.'
 widget2:
-  title: "Winter Break"
+  title: "Spring Quarter"
   url: /schedule/
   image: wKNF8bu.png?3
-  text: '<b> See you in Winter Quarter!</b> <br> We will resume virtual club activities soon.
-Check back in January for more information!'
+  text: '<b> We meet on Fridays 6pm over Zoom! </b> <br> Please see our Discord or newsletter for more information.'
 widget3:
   title: "Our Recent Work"
   url: /gallery/